Princess Louise d'Artois: Marriage

-In 1832, King Ferdinand II of the Two Sicilies, brother of the Duchess of Berry, had proposed to marry his younger brother, the Count of Lecce who was 16 years old, to Louise who was then 13.
+In 1832, King Ferdinand II of the Two Sicilies, half-brother of the Duchess of Berry, had proposed to marry his younger brother, Prince Antonio, Count of Lecce who was 16 years old, to Louise who was then 13.
 The project fizzled.
 The Duchess of Angoulême, the princess' guardian, declined this proposal.
 Besides the young age of the princess, the prince of the Two Sicilies was her uncle and only a younger brother in a large family with little prospects, and in spite of his youth, the Count of Lecce already had a deserved reputation as a womanizer.
 He would have a tragic end.
 The Duchess of Angoulême also discarded the idea of marrying her niece to any Austrian Archduke.
 She was adamant that Louise should marry a Bourbon.
 As there were very few princes to choose from, Louise reached twenty-five still unmarried and at an advanced age for a single Princess of her time.
 Finally in 1845, the Duchess of Angoulême arranged her marriage to Hereditary Prince Ferdinand Charles of Lucca.
 A few years younger than her, Ferdinand was the only child of the reigning Duke of Lucca.
 He used to spend some summers near Froshdorf and they had met when they were still children.

 On 10 November 1845, at Schloss Frohsdorf in Austria, Louise married Hereditary Prince Ferdinand Charles of Lucca.
 On 17 December 1847 Empress Marie Louise died and Louise's father-in-law succeeded as Charles II, Duke of Parma.
 The Duchy of Lucca was incorporated in the Grand Duchy of Tuscany, and she and her husband became known as Hereditary Prince and Hereditary Princess of Parma.

 Her father-in-law was Duke of Parma for a few months.
 In March 1848 revolution broke out in Parma supported by King Charles Albert of Sardinia.
 Ferdinand Charles escaped from Parma, but was taken prisoner at Cremona.
 He remained a prisoner at Milan for several months until the British government negotiated his release.
 After a brief sojourn on the island of Malta, he traveled to Naples and then Livorno where he was joined by Louise Marie Thérèse who had just given birth to their first son.
 Then the family sought refuge in England and Scotland.

 In August 1848 the Austrian army entered Parma, and officially restored Charles II.
 Ferdinand Charles and his family, however, remained in England, since hostilities continued between the Austrian and Piedmontese armies.
 For several years Charles II had considered abdicating in favor of Ferdinand Charles, but he delayed in the hope that when he did so things would be more secure for his son.